Project AuthenticationData Property

 MPO Version: 1.3.0

-Static join settings define how this property's value is derived from another data object at the time of creation or update.
+Static join settings define how this property's value is derived from another data object at the time of creation or update when basicSettings.source === 'joined'.
 This approach is useful when a field in the current object depends on a static value from a related object, and that value is not expected to change frequently.
 Unlike dynamic joins, static joins store the fetched value directly to allow for faster queries and avoid repeated lookups.
 A common use case is transferring tenant or client identifiers from a parent object into a child record.
 For example, when creating an email job for a specific user, the system can use the userId to join the User object, fetch its clientId, and statically assign it to the EmailJob object.
 This makes it easy to query email jobs by clientId without needing to join back to the User table at runtime.
-Note that, all static joins are executed before the property formula executions and the fetched data and read property (field) is written to the context like this.product and this.amount, so you can use these context data with in the calculated properties for either the same joint property or for another property.
+Note that, all static joins are executed before any per-API customData entries, so customData expressions can read the joined value via this.<property>.
+Leave the wrapping object null when the property's source is not joined.

 interface PropertyStaticJoin = {